vylyny/README/README.md

 # README

-These repositories are to showcase selected codes I have written in different languages as part of my programming classes.
+These repositories are to showcase selected codes I have written in different languages as part of some of my programming classes.